mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 10/JTAS_-_Volume_10_May24.md

 ```

 Daina has recently published a paper decrying the ravaging of natural
-planetary resources in favour of industrialization on Woodrow (Fornast,
+planetary resources in favor of industrialization on Woodrow (Fornast,
 Nareshakir).
 This naturally led to a number of high-profile corporate
 attacks on her person as a way of putting doubt on the credibility of
 her research.
 Likened to a hermit incapable of highly skilled research,